 THE FLATHEAD BASIN COMMISSION

-The Flathead Basin Commission, working with our communities and stakeholders, is leading efforts
+Commission, working with our communities and stakeholders, is leading efforts

-to improve and protect water quality and the natural resources
+to improve and protect water quality and the natural resources in the Flathead

-The Flathead Basin Commission uses duties, goals and issues to establish and
+Commission uses duties, goals and issues to establish and prioritize work

-establishing the Flathead Basin Commission.
+enabling legislation establishing the Flathead Basin Commission.
 Goals are described in terms of measurable

-accomplishments derived from the mandated duties to be achieved at
+accomplishments derived from the mandated duties to be achieved at specific

 biennial report that includes:

-(2) to meet at least semiannually within the Flathead basin, alternating the
+meet at least semiannually within the Flathead basin, alternating the meeting

 KEY GOALS AND ISSUES